 How and where to begin touchpoint mapping?

-To start touchpoint mapping, you need to be mindful of these 4 important aspects.
+To start touchpoint mapping, you must be mindful of these four essential aspects.
 Without these points, it may not work as an effective marketing method.

 1. Identify each touchpoint